 Rice with Sour Fish & Mixed Curry [Sinhalese Style]

-However, in less than $1 you can have a good lunch with tasty Sri Lankan food from any budget restaurant in Sri Lanka.
+However, in less than $1 you can have a good lunch with delicious Sri Lankan food from any budget restaurant in Sri Lanka.

 Kiribath with Lunumiris

 Kiribath or Milk Rice is one of the famous and popular cuisines of Sri Lanka.
-Sri Lankans prefer to take it as breakfast.
-Kiribath prepared with rice (white/brown) and coconut milk.
+This delicious and tasty Sri Lankan breakfast prepared with rice (white/brown) and coconut milk.
 It can be eaten either as a spicy dish with Lunumiris or sweet Sri Lankan dish with banana and jaggery.

 I truly loved the taste of this sticky Milk Rice with Lunumiris at Fujisan Restaurant in Latheena Resort, Mirissa.
 It was nice to see how they served this food like diamond-shaped slices of cake.
 And I took every slice.
 It was too yummiest!

-Kiribath is also the main Sri Lankan food which must be eaten to celebrate the first day of Sinhalese New Year.
+Kiribath is also the leading Sri Lankan food which must be eaten to celebrate the first day of Sinhalese New Year.

-Undoubtedly Sri Lankan food is really yummy for the additional use of spicy Sambol or Sambal (kind of chili sauce) in almost every dish.
+Undoubtedly the food of Sri Lanka is yummy for the additional use of spicy Sambol or Sambal (kind of chili sauce) in almost every dish.
 I’ve also loved the not so spicy taste of Sambal while trying many rice dishes in Bali.